malipali/Liy-mod/readme.txt

-Thanks for downloading the Vs. Liy Mod!
+Thanks for downloading the Liy Mod!
 ||         ||||||||   ||      ||
 ||            ||        ||  ||
 ||            ||          ||